Kas-tle/EnjinScraper/OUTPUTS.md

 ## Files

+All files scraped will be stored in the `target/files` directory in the same directory as the `config.json` file.
+The directory structure will simply follow the URL with the `https://` header removed.
+For example, if the site is `https://www.example.com/somdir/file.png`, the files will be stored in the `target/files/www.example.com/somdir/file.png` directory.

 Files that are stored in Enjin's Amazon S3 instance for your site will be automatically downloaded and stored in the `target/files` directory.
 The files will be stored in the same directory structure as they are on the S3 instance.
-The files will be stored in the `target/files` directory in the same directory as the `config.json` file.
 All information about these files will be stored in the `s3_files` table in the database.

-Files from wiki pages will be stored in the `wiki` directory.
-These do not have a directory structure, so they are simply in the parent folder of the wiki module's preset ID.
-For example, if the wiki module's preset ID is `123456`, the files will be stored in the `target/files/wiki/123456` directory.
+Examples of modules that store files here include galleries, forums, applications, tickets, and news posts.

+Files from wiki pages will generally be found under `target/files/s3.amazonaws.com/files.enjin.com/${siteID}/modules/wiki/${wikiPresetID}/file.png`.

+User avatars are also scraped, which combines the URLs found in `user_profiles.avatar`, `user_wall_comments.avatar`, and `user_wall_post_likes.avatar`.
+These will generally be found under `assets-cloud.enjin.com/users/${userID}/avatar/full.${fileID}.png`.
+Note that these files are generally stored in the database with the size medium, but we download the full size only instead.

+Profile cover images come from `user_profiles.cover_image` and are found in either `https://assets-cloud.enjin.com/users/${userID}/cover/${fileID}.png` if the user has uploaded their own cover image, or `resources.enjin.com/${resourceLocator}/themes/${version}/image/profile/cover/${category}/${fileName}.jpg` if the user is using an Enjin provided cover image.

+Game boxes are the images displayed for games a user has on their profile.
+They are found in `assets-cloud.enjin.com/gameboxes/${gameID}/boxlarge.jpg`.
+Note that `boxmedium` is the original value in the table, but we replace with `boxlarge` to get the full size image.

+Lastly, user album images from `user_images.url_original` can be found in either `s3.amazonaws.com/assets.enjin.com/users/${userID}/pics/original/${fileName}` or `assets.enjin.com/wall_embed_images/${fileName}`.

 ## Debug

+### Enjin API

 When `debug` is set to `true` in the config file, each request will be logged in `target/debug`.
 Requests are seperated by request type as documented in the Enjin API docs.
 The following endpoints logged: